2006 Pattaya Women's Open

-The 2006 Pattaya Women's Open was a tennis tournament played on hard courts.
+The 2006 Pattaya Women's Open was a women's tennis tournament played on outdoor hard courts.
 It was the 15th edition of the PTT Pattaya Open, and was part of the WTA Tier IV tournaments of the 2006 WTA Tour.
-It was held in Pattaya, Thailand, from 6 to 12 February 2007.
+It was held in Pattaya, Thailand, from 6 February until 12 February 2007.
+Fourth-seeded Shahar Pe'er won the singles title.